Suchismit4/Trend-following-/README.md

 *Note: This table will be updated as more strategies are developed and analyzed.*

-*Note: This table will be updated as more strategies are developed and analyzed.*

 ## Understanding the P-Value
 The p-value in the context of these strategies indicates the probability of achieving similar results by chance.
 A lower p-value suggests that the strategy's performance is less likely to be due to random fluctuations and more likely due to its inherent effectiveness.